ricsam/enschedule/README.md

 - `instance ID` - a unique ID that is generated for each instance that runs.
 - `version hash` - if the hash changes the version is bumped

+# Definitions / Functions / Handlers
+Have a version constructed of

+* id
+* version

+If anything else on a function updates, such as title, job, example, access then you must bumb the version key for it to be updated.
+This is your responsibility as a developer to make sure versions is bumped as Enschedule CAN NOT serialize the code in e.g. the job and thus detect newer versions.

 # User Access

 # Access System Documentation